A Fibonacci analogue of the two's complement numeration system

 \end{example}

 \begin{example} Here is how the Mealy machine $\Tcal$ can be used to compute the sum $-1+(-9)$.
-First, we express $(-1)$ and $(-9)$ by their Fibonacci's complement representation and we pad the shorter word with an appropriate neutral prefix ($\0\0$'s if it starts with $\0$ or $\1\0$'s if it starts with $\1$, see Definition~\ref{def:neutral-prefix}) so that they have the same length.
+First, we express $(-1)$ and $(-9)$ by their Fibonacci complement representation and we pad the shorter word with an appropriate neutral prefix ($\0\0$'s if it starts with $\0$ or $\1\0$'s if it starts with $\1$, see Definition~\ref{def:neutral-prefix}) so that they have the same length.
 Then, we add them digit by digit to obtain a ternary word in $\{\0,\1,\2\}^*$:

-Note that the resulting word $u=\texttt{2010202}$ coincides with the one in example showing properties of addition in Fibonacci numeration system.
-Reading from left to right and giving the word $u=\texttt{2010202}$ as input to the Mealy machine $\Tcal$, see Figure~\ref{fig:berstel_transducer}, we obtain the following path from the initial state $\texttt{start}$:
+Note that the resulting word $u=\texttt{2010202}$ coincides with the one in Example~\ref{example:berstel_addition-2}, where we show properties of addition in Fibonacci numeration system.
+Reading from left to right and giving the word $u=\texttt{2010202}$ as input to the Mealy machine $\Tcal$ (see Figure~\ref{fig:berstel_transducer}), we obtain the following path from the initial state $\texttt{start}$: